 So it seems a good time for us to put the spotlight on a very important part of any kitchen… the lighting.

-For most homes, the kitchen is the heart.
+For most homes, luxury bespoke kitchens are the heart.
 It should be warm and inviting, but it also needs to be practical.
 This can often be a challenge when it comes to setting the right tone for lighting.

 Bright lights are fine if you’re busy reading recipes and cooking.
 But once the food is on the table, you’ll perhaps want to change your kitchen into a dining room.
 And the best way to do this is to adjust the lighting.

 By clever use of dimmer lights and under cupboard lights, you can instantly change the ambience of your kitchen.

 Recessed kitchen spot lights are ideal as they are unobtrusive but can be spread evenly across a ceiling to provide thorough coverage.
 Also, depending on your preference, they can tilt in a particular direction and are available in different shades.